 But you were made of broken things.
 And rarely do the broken receive.

-Shame.
-They'd returned with shame heavy on their backs and seeping through their arms, it was so very thick.
-As the single eye of their father bore down upon them, judging, always forever judging, he wondered even had they returned with Dwarven steel would they be pardoned?
+Shame to hang heavy upon their backs and seeping through their armor, it was so very thick.
+As the single eye of their lord-father bore down upon them, judging, always forever judging, Loki wondered even had they returned with Dwarven steel would they be pardoned?
 Not this time.
+Unlikely in any instance indeed.

-So they were left with a choice, after what seemed to be many a year being looked down upon by their father, their King.
+So they were left with a choice—Loki and Thor—after what seemed to be many a year being looked down upon by their father, their king.

 In the corner of the room stood Balder.
 A bright spot amidst a black hall, a hall too dark with memories.